tomachalek/kombo/README.md

   * one model -- one state object
   * many models -- one state object
   * many models -- many state objects (typically each model handles its state here),
-* synchronization of models using `suspend()` action where model can suspend itself until a specific action is triggered and data obtained via a respective action payload
+* synchronization of models using `waitForAction()` action where model can suspend itself until a specific action is triggered and data obtained via a respective action payload

 ### Views